idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 #. ``opt`` reads ``.bc`` or ``.ll`` and writes the same as the input.
 #. ``llc`` reads ``.ll`` and writes ``.s``.

+While you are playing around with generating or writing LLVM IR, you may want to add the option `` -fsanitize=undefined`` to Clang/Clang++ insofar you use either of those.
+This option makes Clang/Clang++ insert run-time checks in places where it would normally output an ``ud2`` instruction.
+This will likely save you some trouble if you happen to generate undefined LLVM IR.
+Please notice that this option only works for C and C++ compiles.

 Mapping Basic Constructs into LLVM IR
 =====================================